shastye/ESO.Quest/CODINGSTANDARD.md

   * The public class should be the first class or interface in the file.
 * Source file ordering:
   * Beginning comments
-  * Package and Import statements
+  * Package and import statements
   * Class and interface declarations
     * Documentation comment
     * Class or interface statement